waqassafwanpersonal-hub/game-recommender-system/README.md

 - A text description
 - A primary genre (used for evaluation)

-The dataset includes a variety of genres such as Action, Shooter, RPG, Strategy, Racing, Sports, Horror, Simulation, and Adventure.
+The dataset covers a wide range of genres, including Action, Shooter, RPG, Strategy, Racing, Sports, Horror, Simulation, and Adventure.

 ---

 ## ⚙️ How the System Works
 1. Game genres are encoded using **MultiLabelBinarizer**
-2. Game descriptions are converted into numerical features using **TF-IDF**
+2. Game descriptions are converted into numerical vectors using **TF-IDF**
-3. Genre and text features are combined into a single feature vector
+3. Genre and description features are combined into a single feature vector
-4. A **KNN model** identifies the most similar games
+4. A **KNN model** finds the most similar games
-5. Results are displayed along with similarity scores and graphs
+5. Results are displayed with similarity scores and visual charts

 ---